-When I did the Myers Briggs personality test and got the results I was totally astonished.
-I had been always against psychometric tests (and guess what, I am developing a scale at work!), but I found something in that measure that no other test gave me before.
-I found out that I am an INFP (one of the 16 Myers Briggs Personality Types):
+When I did the Myers Briggs personality test a few good years back and I got my results, I was totally astonished.
+I had been always against psychological tests (and guess what, I am developing a psychological scale at work!) of any kind, but I found something in this measure that no other test has ever given me before: resonance.
+It turns out that I am an INFP or in other words someone with the following characteristics:

 I – Introversion

 And what on earth does this mean?
 Well, it means that I am naturally introverted and that in order to balance my energy I need to spend a lot of time by myself or in quiet environments.
 Being an INFP also means that I function better when I use my intuition and when I my actions are guided by my feelings.
 It also means that I use my observation skills a lot when trying to understand reality.

 INFP’s are often called “the idealists”, meaning that we may seem quiet but we do have a loud mind.
 We are usually creative and driven by very high values, which in my case makes things difficult when I want to form relationships and bond with others, since I tend to expect others to have similar values (e.g. authenticity, friendship).

 A famous INFP was Princess Diana.
 I was about eight years old when she passed away and even though I always admired her humanitarian spirit, I never really looked at her biographic details.
 As I was watching a documentary about her on Netflix, I felt more and more identified with her.
 I found it extremely funny, because I had just asked the other day here if I was acting like a spoiled princess for feeling an eternal longing for the real-human-thing in life.